Expertium/expertium.github.io/Benchmark.md

 6.​ FSRS-5 (pretrain).
 In FSRS, the first 4 parameters (values of initial stability) are optimized in a completely different way compared to the rest.
 "Pretrain" is when the first 4 parameters are optimized, while the rest of parameters are set to default.
 In Anki >=24.06, when parameters are optimized, the optimizer determines whether to keep the default parameters, perform pretrain, or perform a full optimization; which one is used depends on the user's review history.
 The more reviews a user has, the more likely it is that full optimization will be performed.

 Below is a diagram that should give you a better understanding of FSRS.
+If you want to know the details, please read [this article](/Algorithm.md).

 ![FSRS](https://github.com/user-attachments/assets/89dd0ca5-6579-4471-bf95-2b1c3535f881)